MeganLCoppins/Strategy-Scope/README.md

 This project is designed to combine a communication tool with a Kanban tool.
 In order to increase efficiency among teams, this project aims to reduce the need to switch between applications and allow teams to use a one stop shop for their project needs.

 Users will be prompted with a signin popup window using Auth0.
-Once users have successfully signed in using social media, or a local db account, they will be taken to the project splash page.
-Here they will see a Kanban with various tasks added by team members complete with title and description.
+Once users have successfully signed in they will be taken to their profile page where they are able to either create a new project or enter an existing project's unique code to gain access to the project.
+On the project's page the user will see a deadline bar with existing tasks sorted by their deadline date and below this a Kanban with various tasks added by team members complete with title and description is displayed.
 These tasks can be moved around the columns which are labeled to-do, in progress, and done.
 When they are moved in the columns, the tasks are updated in the database so it persists through reloads.

-Additionally users will see a deadline bar to the right of the Kanban.
-This feature sorts all the tasks by deadline date and allows users to quickly see what needs to be completed and when that task is due.

 Finally, this project features a chat system that is specific to the project.
 Users can click the chat button and speak with team members without having to switch applications.